jdrgithub/book-checkout/README.md

 This is a simple **Library Checkout System** built in Python using object-oriented programming principles.
 It simulates library operations including user creation, book management, lending and returns, and includes a full test suite using `unittest`.

-Originally written as part of a technical interview, this project has been expanded into a clean, testable, and extensible demo.

 ---

 ## Features